 2.)
 Prep mulch beds.

-The Rustoleum Renovator mulch dye packaging also recommends covering any plants/sidewalks, etc to avoid unwanted dying of peripheral areas and materials.
+The Rustoleum Renovator mulch dye packaging also recommends covering any plants, sidewalks, and anything else you don’t want to be dyed.

-And I just told myself I’d be as careful as possible not to spray anything that I didn’t want to turn black.
+I told myself I’d be as careful as possible not to spray anything that I didn’t want to turn black.
 What can I say?
 I like to live on the wild (and lazy) side.
-I know, not ideal…whatever.

-With the prep out of the way (or avoided completely), it’s time to spray on the mulch dye!
-This is the fun, very rewarding, and insanely easy part.
+With the prep work done and out of the way (or avoided completely), it’s time to spray on the mulch dye.
+This is the fun, rewarding, and insanely easy part.

-Now, if you look closely at a couple of the hostas in the shot above, you’ll see that I DID spray a couple of them a tiny bit.
-So if that is going to bother you, then go ahead and prep better than I did ?.
+That being said, if you look closely at a couple of the hostas in the shot above, you’ll see that I DID spray a couple of them just a tiny bit.
+If that’s something that would bother you, then I recommend doing a better prep job than I did.

 And here’s how it looked after spending about 3 minutes applying the mulch dye with my pump sprayer:

-BOTTOM LINE?
-This Rust-Oleum mulch dye product is LEGIT.
-I’m totally sold.
+This Rust-Oleum mulch dye product is LEGIT, and I’m now a huge fan!

-Not only did I save myself HOURS of blood, sweat and mulch turmoil, but I didn’t have to lug hundreds of pounds of mulch all over our property.
+Not only did I save myself HOURS of blood, sweat and mulch turmoil, but I actually enjoyed the process and was thrilled with the final result.

 And that’s not all (can you just hear the TV announcer’s voice?)!
-One-gallon jug of the mulch dye will run you somewhere in the $25-30 range and covers about 350 sq ft per the label on the product.
+One-gallon jug of Rust-Oleum’s mulch dye will run you about $25-30 and covers about 350 sq ft per the label on the product.

-But to me, the real savings was in the currency of time and energy.
+But to me, the REAL savings came in the currency of time and energy.
 Trust me – it was totally worth it.

-Overall, this mulch dye/mulch paint product is DEFINITELY a winner especially in the following conditions/situations:
+Overall, Rust-Oleum’s mulch paint product is DEFINITELY a winner.

-- your mulch beds have enough mulch in them already, the color has just faded and looks old and worn out
+- Your mulch beds have enough mulch in them already but the color has faded and it looks old and worn out

-- if you’re not as young as you once were and hauling and laying bag upon bag, or wheelbarrow upon wheelbarrow of mulch is either physically impossible or too difficult
+- You’re not as young as you once were and hauling bag after bag or wheelbarrow after wheelbarrow of mulch is either physically impossible or too difficult.

-- you’re prepping to sell your home and need a quick and easy curb appeal boost
+- You’re preparing to sell your home and need a quick and easy curb appeal boost.

 Pin this post for later!
 And if you’ve tried this product and DIY project out, leave a photo and/or comment on the pin so that others on Pinterest can see your results, too!